FLL-Team-24277/FLL-Lego-Storage/README.md

-# FLL Team 24277 Lego Storage
+## FLL Team 24277 Lego Storage

-How we store our Lego pieces
+# Colored Bins for Building

 We have different types of storage that we use for building robots.
 This github repository will document the overall storage plan.
 If it helps your team, drop us a not to let us know!